bobgeorgethe3rd/freesewing/designs/flyfront/README.md

   alt="Follow @freesewing_org on Twitter"/>
   </a></p>

-# @freesewing/waistbandstraight
+# @freesewing/flyfront

-Straight Waistband design to be used in other designs
+Fly Front design to be used in other designs